 A lot of people tend to confuse Botox and dermal fillers, but they are definitely different.
-Botox is designed to relax your muscles to get rid of your wrinkles.
+Botox, provided by reputable clinics such as VIVA Skin Clinics, is designed to relax your muscles to get rid of your wrinkles.
 However, dermal fillers are injectable implants that are designed to help with wrinkles and make skin smoother.
 These fillers are injected under the skin by a needle.

 Dermal fillers can really make a difference!

 People who would like to look younger, without turning to cosmetic surgery, often choose dermal fillers instead.
 Dermal fillers are designed to add volume and smooth out the wrinkles.
 These fillers are very popular with patients who are over 30-years-old, and the results are immediate.

 How long do dermal fillers last?

 There are four categories of fillers according to the FDA.
 Each category is named by the material they are made out of.
 These kinds of fillers are not permanent and how long they will last, depends on the type of fillers you choose.

 - Hyaluronic acid is naturally created in our body, and it is already in our cartilage and skin.
 These fillers will last somewhere between six months to a year.

 - Poly-L-lactic acid is used to make medical products, such as dissolvable stitches.
 It is a biodegradable synthetic material and these fillers could last up to two years.